A two loop induced neutrino mass model with modular $A_4$ symmetry: Numerical analysis

+where its observed value could be measured by future experiments such as KATRIN~\cite{Huang:2019tdh}. {\it Notice here that we can consider all the Yukawa couplings as real parameters except two of $\rho_{1,2,3}$ due to phase redefinition of fields.
+Here, we take $\rho_1$ to be real.}

-\subsection{Numerical analysis}
+\section{Numerical analysis}

-Here, we show numerical analysis to satisfy all of the constraints that we discussed above, where we restrict ourselves the neutrino mass ordering is normal hierarchy.
-First of all, we provide the allowed ranges for neutrino mixings and mass difference squares at 3$\sigma$ range~\cite{Esteban:2018azc} as follows:
+In this section, we show numerical analysis to satisfy all of the constraints that we discussed above, where we consider both normal and inverted hierarchy of neutrino mass ordering.
+First of all, we provide the allowed ranges for neutrino mixings and mass difference squares at 3$\sigma$ range~\cite{Esteban:2018azc} for NH(IH) as follows: